yukoba/nd4j/getstarted.md

 ## Starting a New ND4J Project

 To create a new ND4J project within IntelliJ, either click on "Open Project" on IntelliJ's opening screen, or click on the  File/Open tab, and choose "nd4j."
+If you have cloned the source files from Github, the directory should be available.

 <!--
 To create a new ND4J project within IntelliJ, just put the right dependencies in your project's POM.xml file.
 With those in place, Maven will be able to build ND4J for you.
 Pasting the right dependencies into your POM amounts to installing ND4J -- no other install is necessary.